 Hail the women in research and education

-To mark the celebrations for this year’s International Women’s Day, here are some of the iconic pioneering women in scientific research and education that our campus buildings have been named after.
-We look forward to doing more of the same in future.
+To mark the celebrations for this year’s International Women’s Day, here are some of the pioneering women in scientific research and education that our campus buildings have been named after.

 Marjorie Ziff

-Marjorie Ziff MBE is an English philanthropist known for her assistance to the Leeds Jewish community.
-She is now a patron of the Leeds Jewish Welfare Board.
+Marjorie Ziff MBE was an English philanthropist known for her assistance to the Leeds Jewish community.
+She was a patron of the Leeds Jewish Welfare Board.

-Ziff is an honorary graduate and a long-standing friend of the University of Leeds.
+Ziff was an honorary graduate and a long-standing friend of the University of Leeds.

 As a result of her help within the community of Leeds, Ziff received an MBE in the 2011 New Year Honours.